bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 When a command is sent to a unit, this will generally reset the unit's order process timer.
 This allows us to manipulate its value and, with some constraints, ensure it cycles to 0 when we want an order to be processed.

 Starting on frame 8, every 150 frames the order process timer of all units [is reset to a value between 0-7 inclusive](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L12870-L12879).
-While this resetting does not involve RNG, it depends on information not known to the bot, so units get an unpredictable value.
+While this resetting does not involve RNG, it depends on information not usually known to the bot, so units get an unpredictable value.

 ### Mining order transitions and timings